 A favourite tea-time snack of the locals, these incredibly crispy moong dal fritters are served with shredded radish, carrots, tangy chutneys and spicy masala on top.
 I recommend washing it down with a chilled glass of Banta, which is Punjab’s equivalent of Fotash Jawl in Bengal and Goti Soda in Gujarat.

 We returned to Taj Swarna and decided to rest up immediately after a quick dinner, only to grab a king-sized breakfast on time from their wide spread of Indian and Continental food.

-I decided to sip on a nice frothy cappuccino and skip breakfast that day, only to save some space in my stomach for garma-garam jalebis at our next destination…
+I decided to sip on a nice frothy cappuccino with a hot and fresh cinnamon roll, only to save some space in my stomach for garma-garam jalebis at our next destination…